 - 10 ounces Cacique Pork Chorizo

 - Peel and chop potatoes.
 Place in a medium saucepan with enough water to cover.
-Cook on medium-high heat until you're able to easily puncture with a fork, about 20-25 minutes.
+Cook on medium high heat until you're able to puncture with a fork, about 12-15 minutes.
+Don't overcook.
+Check often to make sure you remove from heat as soon as the potatoes are just tender.
+There should still be a little resistance when you pierce with a fork.
+Drain potatoes immediately to help keep them from cooking further.

 - While the potatoes are cooking, continue with the remaining instructions.